davlira82/ExData_Plotting1/README.md

 ## Note

-I deleted the previous files just to facilitate the reading during the peer-review process.
+I deleted the original files inside my branch just to facilitate the reading during the peer-review process.
+Altough now I'm thinking that maybe it wasn't a brilliant idea.
+Sorry.

-Thanks.
+Thanks for evaluating my project.

 David.